CKKOK/Trello-like/test/README.md

-# jasmine-reference

-Reference repo for how to run spec tests in a browser-only environment.
+Using this for testing in a browser environment